ingo/ingo.github.io/_recipes/sweet_corn_and_scallop_pasta.md

 ---
 author: Kay Chun
 category: Entrees
-description: Scallops have a mildly briny, delicately nutty flavor that pairs extremely well with sweet corn.
-The key to properly cooked scallops is making sure they’re very dry, then allowing them to cook, undisturbed, to caramelize.
-Chopping the seared scallops into tender morsels helps to infuse the pasta with rich seafood flavor, while fresh corn adds texture to complement them.
-The emulsification of pasta water, butter and cheese creates a silky sauce for a satisfying pasta meal that still feels light.
+description: "Scallops have a mildly briny, delicately nutty flavor that pairs extremely\
+  \ well with sweet corn.
+The key to properly cooked scallops is making sure they\u2019\
+  re very dry, then allowing them to cook, undisturbed, to caramelize.
+Chopping the\
+  \ seared scallops into tender morsels helps to infuse the pasta with rich seafood\
+  \ flavor, while fresh corn adds texture to complement them.
+The emulsification of\
+  \ pasta water, butter and cheese creates a silky sauce for a satisfying pasta meal\
+  \ that still feels light."
 image: sweet_corn_and_scallop_pasta.jpg
 image_attribution: Bryan Gardner
 image_source: The New York Times